 - Keep up-to-date with your child’s learning

-Your child's ECE service or kōhanga reo records your child’s progress with a series of photos, learning stories and samples of work.
+Your child's early learning service or kōhanga reo records your child’s progress with a series of photos, learning stories and samples of work.

 You’ll also talk regularly about your child’s progress with the educators to help them plan your child’s learning.
-When your child moves on to school or Kura, or onto another ECE service or kōhanga reo you’ll be given their learning record.
+When your child moves on to school or Kura, or onto another early learning service or kōhanga reo you’ll be given their learning record.

 You can support your child’s learning by regularly: